caproto/caproto/doc/source/basics.rst

 .. ipython:: python

     def send(command):
-        buffers_to_send = circuit.send(command)
+        "Process a command in the VirtualCircuit and then transmit its bytes." buffers_to_send = circuit.send(command)
         sock.sendmsg(buffers_to_send)

 .. ipython:: python

     def recv():
-        bytes_received = sock.recv(4096)
+        "Receive bytes; parse commands; process them in the VirtualCircuit." bytes_received = sock.recv(4096)
         circuit.recv(bytes_received)
         commands = []